mango-rasp/stuff-i-fw/README.md

-uhm this definitely isn't the best reference but this is mainly stuff i think will be useful during an in person contest (UCF HSPT, etc.)
+This is a reference book that will (hopefully) be used in in-person contests, or online contests that allow templates.